vadimgavrish/ReactCalcApp/README.md

 3. Go to `localhost:3000` on your machine

 ## About
 A simple calculator built with React and MathJS.
-Will throw error if expression is invalid, allowed use of brackets, square root, exponents, delete previous key, etc.
+Will throw error if expression is invalid, allows use of brackets, square root, exponents, delete previous character, etc.